Researchers

 Venla Koivuluhta

 I received my PhD from the University of Exeter, Institute of Arab and Islamic Studies in 2025.
 My research is affiliated with The South West Doctoral Training Partnership (SWDTP) and funded by The Economic and Social Research Council (ESRC).
 My background is in socio-cultural anthropology and Middle East studies, and my research interests include gender, citizenship, bureaucracy and belonging.
-I am a member of the Research Group for Epistemic Matters (REM).

 Joa Hiitola

 I am a professor of social work at the Tampere University.
 I have a PhD in gender studies (2015, University of Tampere, Finland) and I am a docent (associate professor) in social and public policy (University of Eastern Finland) and social work (University of Jyväskylä, Finland).
-My research includes forced migration, ethnic relations and ‘integration’ studies, citizenship scholarship, intersectional feminism(s), interpersonal violence, family relations and kinship studies, and, most recently, research on family separation of forced migrants.
+My research includes trans studies, forced migration, ethnic relations and ‘integration’ studies, citizenship scholarship, intersectional feminism(s), interpersonal violence, family relations and kinship studies, and, most recently, research on family separation of forced migrants.